 Design a Kitchen Lighting Plan

-When it comes to the design approach of your kitchen, you can go in two directions with the lighting.
-You can either choose fixtures that are the opposite of your kitchen's style — we're all for modern wall sconces in a rustic cook space or a woven pendants in a boho kitchen — or you can stay true to your aesthetic.
+When it comes to the design approach of your cook space, you can go in two directions with the ambient light vibes.
+You can either choose fixtures that are the opposite of the space's existing style — we're all for modern wall sconces in a traditional kitchen or a brass pendant instead of typical boho kitchen lighting — or you can stay true to your aesthetic.
 If you prefer the latter, more typical approach, search for fixtures that can be woven seamlessly into the design.

 The moral of the story?
 We guarantee there's a plethora of options for every kitchen style that exists.

-Explore the Different Types of Lighting
+Different Types of Kitchen Lighting Fixtures